Wireless for Machine Learning: Review of SISO over-the-air computation

-\subsubsection{Broadband Analog Aggregation}
+\subsection{Broadband analog aggregation}

 The first paper to suggest \ac{CoMAC} as multiple access for \ac{FL} appears to be~\cite{zhu2018towards}.
-This paper gives a short case study that compares the latency of orthogonal transmission with \ac{CoMAC} under identical conditions.
+This paper presents a short case study that compares the latency of orthogonal transmission with \ac{CoMAC} under identical conditions.
 The case study displays a significant reduction in latency, ranging from one to three orders of magnitude, with minor sacrifices in terms of classification accuracy.
-Later on, a fully-fledged scheme called \ac{BAA} was presented in~\cite{zhu2019broadband}, which specifies that the fading effect is canceled via channel inversion.

-An important contribution in~\cite{zhu2019broadband} is the formulation of a communication-learning trade-off that affects most \ac{CoMAC}-based \ac{ML} systems, as Fig.~\ref{fig:baa} illustrates qualitatively.
-In \ac{CoMAC}, signal powers are aligned at the receiver through channel inversion, making \ac{SNR} determined by the device with the worst channel.
-By excluding devices with poor channels, the overall \ac{SNR} is improved.
-The trade-off is that the exclusion of devices also reduces data quantity, which is a determinant of learning convergence.
-Therefore, a balance must be struck between communication \ac{SNR} and learning convergence.

-\subsubsection{Gradient Sparsification}
+Later on, the same group presented a fully-fledged scheme called \ac{BAA} in~\cite{zhu2019broadband}.
+Similar to \ac{LTE}, the \ac{BAA} scheme divides the spectrum into \acp{RB}.
+However, instead of dedicating each \ac{RB} to a single user, the blocks are dedicated to one element of the model update vector.
+This way, all $K$ users can transmit their model updates simultaneously over the same \acp{RB} to calculate the weighted sum of model updates from \eqref{eq:global_fl_iter} over-the-air.

+As we explained in Section \ref{sec:comacexample}, channel pre-equalization is used to generate the sum function \eqref{eq:preequalizedsum}.
+As a consequence of this scheme, the receive SNR is identical for every user, because devices with weaker channels compensate by transmitting at higher powers.
+In \ac{BAA}, devices with sufficiently weak channels are excluded from training, since they are unable to pre-equalize their channels.
+With this in mind, we consider the inclusion of a post-transmission scalar $\sqrt{\eta}$ as in \eqref{eq:powercontrolsum}.
+If $\sqrt{\eta}$ is reduced, more devices are able to invert their channels, which increases device participation.
+In the context of \ac{FL}, higher participation means a larger training dataset.
+As such, the reduction of $\sqrt{\eta}$ increases data quantity.
+However, the receive \ac{SNR} is:

+which is proportional to $\eta$.
+Therefore we have a tradeoff between data quantity and receive SNR.
+In \cite{zhu2019broadband}, they isolate this tradeoff and coin the term communication (SNR)-learning (data quantity) tradeoff.
+This tradeoff appears in many \ac{CoMAC}-\ac{FL} systems and is important to consider when optimizing such systems.

+\subsection{Gradient sparsification}